xapian/xapian-developer-guide/index.rst

    :maxdepth: 3

    getting-started/index
+   conventions/index
    contributing/index
    LICENSE

 .. some other pieces from HACKING that could live here

-   note that from 'Building from git' through to the section on Vagrant is now in this repo, albeit some pieces unlinked and unedited.
-There's a section on autotools which, given we bootstrap autotools these days, seems of peripheral interest at best.
+   note that the central section (from 'Building from git' through to tips for aiding development) is now in here, although not always tidied up or in the best place.

    The section on dependencies is deliberately trimmed to just install everything and not explain what's going on.
 So we